2025 Edmonton-Strathcona provincial by-election

-A by-election was held on June 23, 2025 in the Alberta provincial riding of Edmonton-Strathcona to replace Rachel Notley, the former leader of the Alberta New Democratic Party, following her resignation on June 24, 2024.
-The election occurred alongside 2 other provincial by-elections in Edmonton-Ellerslie and Olds-Didsbury-Three Hills.
-Naheed Nenshi, the leader of the New Democratic Party since June 22, 2024 won the by-election and became the leader of the Opposition in the Alberta Legislative Assembly.
+A by-election was held on June 23, 2025, in the Alberta provincial riding of Edmonton-Strathcona to replace Rachel Notley, the former premier of Alberta and the former leader of the Alberta New Democratic Party, following her resignation on December 30, 2024.
+The election occurred alongside two other provincial by-elections in Edmonton-Ellerslie and Olds-Didsbury-Three Hills.
+Naheed Nenshi, the leader of the New Democratic Party since June 22, 2024, won the by-election and became the leader of the Opposition in the Alberta Legislative Assembly.